 After studying natural nutrition at The Canadian School of Natural Nutrition, I realized how important it was to eat foods that nourish the body and help it heal.
 I began to eat a natural, whole-foods diet (read more about the diet here) and effortlessly lost about 25 pounds the year I was in school.
 I have since gained some of that back and continue to struggle with my weight.
 I envisioned this blog as a place to chronicle my (many) attempts to lose weight, rant about diets and dieting, gain control of my sweets addiction and learn to eat like a “normal” person.

 [Update, 2012: In February, 2009, I was once again diagnosed with candida, an overgrowth of yeast in the system.
 I embarked on an anti-candida diet (ACD) in March 2009, which restricts much of what I can eat (read more here).
 Through the diet, I lost 45 pounds (some of which has since returned) and I continue to feel better, but I’m not quite there yet.
 I still follow a slightly less restrictive form of the ACD and will do so until all my symptoms have disappeared.
-In the meantime, I’m still trying to overcome that attraction to sweet foods, even when not consuming them any more.
+In the meantime, I’m still trying to overcome that attraction to sugar-laden foods, even when not consuming them any more.

 Dessert: With a mother who was a baker, I first wielded a wooden spoon when I was about six, and have barely let go of it, except to bathe or sleep, since.
 When I suffered health issues because of my sweets addiction and had to cut all refined sweeteners from my life, I began to search for alternatives that I could bake that (a) didn’t contain any of the unhealthy ingredients I’d been accustomed to using; and (b) still tasted good.
 This quest led to a stint baking vegan desserts for a vegetarian restaurant here in Toronto, and later starting my own baking company.
 I still love dessert and think it can be both healthy and delicious.
 Just take a look at some of the recipes on this blog!